-- Layer 3 secure network tunnel for IPv4 and IPv6. - Opinionated. - Lives in the Linux kernel, but cross platform implementations are in the works. - UDP-based.
-Punches through firewalls. - Modern conservative cryptographic principles. - Emphasis on simplicity and auditability. - Authentication model similar to SSH's authenticated_keys. - Replacement for OpenVPN and IPsec.
+- Layer 3 secure network tunnel for IPv4 and IPv6.

+- Opinionated.
+Only layer 3!

+- Designed for the Linux kernel

+- Slower cross platform implementations also.

+- UDP-based.
+Punches through firewalls.

+- Modern conservative cryptographic principles.

+- Emphasis on simplicity and auditability.

+- Authentication model similar to SSH's authenticated_keys.

+- Replacement for OpenVPN and IPsec.

+- Grew out of offensive research.

+- Techniques desired for stealth are equally as useful for tunnel defensive measures.